 The Greek word hairesis that is translated heresy or its plural (Strong's Concordance #G139) is in Acts 24:14, 1Corinthians 11:19, Galatians 5:20 and 2Peter 2:1.
 It means "disunion, someone who causes division."
 The New Testament warns Christians to be watchful against those who teach lies for the express purpose of pulling believers apart.

-1. But there were also false prophets among the people, as indeed there will be false teachers among you, who will stealthily introduce destructive heresies (2Peter 2:1)
+But there were also false prophets among the people, as indeed there will be false teachers among you, who will stealthily introduce destructive heresies (2Peter 2:1)

-Note that the New Testament does not unilaterally condemn a person who believes, even on a variety of subjects, something different (heresy) than what is stated in a fellowship's statement of beliefs.
+Note that the New Testament does not unilaterally condemn a person who believes, even on a variety of subjects, something different (what could be labeled heresy) than what is stated in a fellowship's statement of beliefs.
 It also does not use the label 'heretic' on those people who maintain differing opinions.

-Today, when church leaders label someone as a heretic, they usually mean the person in question has rejected one or more tenets deemed foundational to the group.
+Today, when church leaders define someone as a heretic, they usually mean the person in question has rejected one or more tenets deemed foundational to the group.
 The person is considered to believe heresy and will be (usually) asked to keep such beliefs to themselves and / or told not to attend the group any longer.
 Such rejection may even take the form of being forcibly thrown out and officially disfellowshipped from the church they attended.